Hypertoric varieties, $W$-Hilbert schemes, and Coulomb branches: Hyperk ahler structure of , part 2

 Then the pair $(\Phi_-(\zeta),\Phi_+(\zeta))$ can be lifted to a section of $Z_G^\circ(X)$.
 If $C$ satisfies the genericity conditions (i)-(ii) of Theorem \ref{lift}(c), then the existence of the $H_i^k$ satisfying \eqref{difference} is necessary. \end{proposition} \begin{proof} Let $\sP_\pm= \Hilb^W(P_\pm)$ be the $\sT_{\bar C}$-torsors over the corresponding section $\bar C$ of $\bigl(\h\otimes \sO_{\oP^1}(2)\bigr)\big/ W$ (cf.\ Proposition \ref{torsors}).
 Local isomorphisms $\sP_{\pm}\to\sT_{\bar C}$ are given by local sections $g_\pm(\zeta)\in G$ such that $\Ad_{g(\zeta)^{-1}}(\Phi_\pm(\zeta))=\bar C(\zeta)\in \mathscr{S}_{\g}$ (cf.\ Remark \ref{torsors2}).
 Let $s(\zeta)$ be a local lift of $\bar C(\zeta)$ to $Z_0^W(X)$.
 As in the proof of Theorem \ref{lift}, $s$ can be identified with a local section of $\sP_H=\Hilb_\pi^W(P_H)$, where $P_H$ is the $T$-bundle on the right hand side of \eqref{difference}.
 Therefore $s$ provides a local isomorphism $\phi:\sP_H\to\sT_{\bar C}$.
 Now observe that $g_+(\zeta)\phi(t)g_-(\zeta)^{-1}$ is invariant for the action \eqref{action-tau}.
 Therefore the section $(\Phi_-(\zeta),\Phi_+(\zeta))$ can be lifted to $Z_G^\circ(X)$ if and only if we can find an open cover $\{U_i\}$ of $\oP^1$ with corresponding trivialisations $g_\pm^i,\phi^i$ such that $g_+^i(\zeta)\phi^i(t)g_-^i(\zeta)^{-1}=g_+^j(\zeta)\phi^j(t)g_-^j(\zeta)^{-1}$ on any $U_i\cap U_j$.
 Since $(g_-^j)^{-1}g_+^i, (g_-^i)^{-1}g_+^j\in Z_G(\bar \mu(x))$, they commute with $\phi^i(t),\phi^j(t)$, and hence the above equality on $U_i\cap U_j$ is equivalent to

 which is precisely the \v{C}ech cocycle condition equivalent to $\sP_+-\sP_H-\sP_-=\sT_{\bar C}$ in $H^1(\oP^1,\sT_{\bar C})$.
 Owing to Proposition \ref{torsors}, this is equivalent to \eqref{difference}.
 For the second statement, the proof of Theorem \ref{lift}(c) shows that a local lift of $C$ to $Z_0(X)$ defines a decomposition of each $(H_i)$ as in the statement, and hence a local section of $P_H$.
-The above argument shows now that \eqref{difference} must hold if $(\Phi_-(\zeta),\Phi_+(\zeta))$ can be lifted to a section of $Z_G^\circ(X)$. \end{proof} We address now the question of the normal sheaf of such a section.
+The above argument shows now that \eqref{difference} must hold if $(\Phi_-(\zeta),\Phi_+(\zeta))$ can be lifted to a section of $Z_G^\circ(X)$. \end{proof} \begin{remark} The above proposition shows that the sections of $Z_G^\circ(X)$ are characterised by an {\em algebraic} condition.
+Hyperk\"ahler manifolds for which this holds are much simpler than the general ones.
+In particular, this is a necessary condition for a hyperk\"ahler manifold to arise as a hyperk\"ahler quotient of a finite dimensional vector space. \end{remark} We now address the question of the normal sheaf of such a section.
 Let us assume that it is torsion-free, hence locally free (cf.\ Proposition \ref{singZ}).

-Denote by $\g^{\rm reg}$ the set of regular elements in $\g$ and by $\pi:\g^{\rm reg}\to \h/W$ the restriction of the natural morphism induced by $G$-invariant polynomials.
+Denote by $\g^\circ$ the set of regular elements in $\g$ and by $\pi:\g^\circ\to \h/W$ the restriction of the natural morphism induced by $G$-invariant polynomials.
 Denote by $Z_{\bar C}$ the submanifold of $\g\otimes \sO_{\oP^1}(2)$ defined by $\pi(x)=\bar C$.
 This manifold has been consider by D'Amorim Santa-Cruz \cite{SC}, who showed that a generic section of $Z_{\bar C}$ has normal bundle isomorphic to $\sO_{\oP^1}(1)^{\oplus (\dim G-\rank G)}$.
 Let $s$ be a section of $Z_G^\circ(X)$, not contained in the singular locus, and let $(\Phi_-(\zeta),\Phi_+(\zeta))$ be the corresponding pair of quadratic polynomials, with a common $W$-invariant curve $C$ in $\h\otimes\sO_{\oP^1}(2)$.
 We consider deformations of such an $s$ which keep $C$ fixed.
 We can arbitrarily deform the $T$-bundle $P_-$ and arbitrarily change the trivialisation of $\ad \Pi$ which yields $\Phi_+(\zeta)$ from $P_+$.
 Therefore the normal bundle $\sN$ of $s$ fits into the exact sequence